Scrum: A Framework to Reduce Risk and Deliver Value Sooner

 Whatever form it takes, inspection offers the best foundation for decisions when it is based on something tangible and concrete.
 In the case of product development, inspecting a completed and deployed feature is the best way to truly validate your assumptions about that feature and how it is used.
 Looking at a presentation or a proposed design of a feature might seem useful, but everyone attending is still making plenty of — and probably different — assumptions of how it will work when it is implemented.

-The Scrum framework proposes that in order to work empirically, teams should have at least five repeating moments for inspection to take place.
+The Scrum Framework proposes that in order to work empirically, teams should have at least five repeating moments for inspection to take place.
 Each of them has a specific timebox and offers a specific perspective on the work that is being done.
 Together they offer a complete picture.
 These are the five Scrum Events.
-Although they are often referred to as ‘meetings’, they are not intended as meetings in the traditional sense of the word, where a group of people sits around a table being bored to tears.
-In fact, when the Scrum Events are done with their purpose clearly in mind, the need for other meetings diminishes and makes place for natural collaboration and in-the-moment coordination as the team does its work.
+Although they are often referred to as ‘meetings’ — even by the Scrum Guide — they are not intended as meetings in the traditional sense of the word, where a group of people sits around a table being bored to tears.
+In fact, when the Scrum Events are done with their purpose clearly in mind, the need for other formal meetings diminishes and makes place for natural collaboration and in-the-moment coordination as the team does its work.

 The first event is the timebox of the Sprint itself.
 Much like you solve a complex jigsaw puzzle by starting on a smaller area, the purpose of each Sprint is to attempt to solve one part of a complex problem.
 This partial solution is represented by an incremental version of the product — the Increment — that can be inspected together to decide what should happen next.
 This Increment should at least be in a state where it can be released to stakeholders directly after the Sprint with the proverbial press of a button if the Product Owner decided to do so.
 Even better is a situation where teams can release throughout the Sprint, accelerating their ability to learn even further.
 Although the success of Sprints will vary — even a single Sprint involves a lot of complex, unpredictable work — much will be learned about the puzzle either way.